If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 A USB to serial adapter that uses the FTDI chipset.
 The chipset manufacturer, Future Technology Devices International (FTDI), is a Scottish semiconductor company specializing in USB interfaces.

-Does the Eaton Tripp Lite USA-19HS maintain a persistent Windows COM port number?
+Does the Eaton USA-19HS maintain a persistent Windows COM port number?

 To function, some devices require a specific COM port number or a COM port in a certain range.
 You can specify which COM port to use in the Windows Device Manager.
-Eaton Tripp Lite's USA-19HS maintains the same Windows COM port number each time it is plugged in, even if moved to a different USB port.
+Eaton's USA-19HS maintains the same Windows COM port number each time it is plugged in, even if moved to a different USB port.

 Products Mentioned in this Article